When we go shopping there is so much food out there that is not only full of rubbish but bad for us. Could this be hindering our weight loss?

 These types of foods are literally full of nutrients that your body will love you feeding it forever.
 You can get such a variety that will make your body and mind be more positive and healthy.

-When I say this to most of my clients I get this response “But I don’t like vegetables, I can’t eat broccoli” or “Are baked beans and sausages counted!”
+When I say this to most of my clients I get this response “But I don’t like vegetables, I can’t eat broccoli” or “Do baked beans count!”
 ARRRGGHHHH!!!!

 So from today we are going to be positive about vegetables, to say you don’t like vegetables is like saying I don’t like reading books, the variety and choice is too big for you not to like every vegetable or book.
 So here is what I want you to try…

 Don’t know what the vegetable is, or how to prepare it?
 Google it!
-Back when I bought my first butternut squash I had no clue what to do with it…so I googled ‘butternut squash’ and we ended up with butternut squash and sweet potato soup (diary free).
-We still eat it now.
+Back when I bought my first butternut squash I had no clue what to do with it…so I googled ‘butternut squash’ and we ended up with butternut squash and sweet potato soup.
+I still eat it now.

 If you really aren’t sure, ask.
-Ask one of the nice employees (my friend Fiona works at Sainsbury’s and she will defo help you out!) at the supermarket, ask them what they like and why.
 9 times out of 10 they will have some wise words for you!